Reactive programming: What to push?

 At the implementation level, event reaction consists of the propagation across a graph's information, which characterizes the existence of change.
 Consequently, computations that are affected by such change then become outdated and must be flagged for re-execution.
-Such computations are then usually characterized by the transitive closure of the change in its associated source.
+Such computations are then usually characterized by the transitive closure of the change (i.e. the full set of transitive dependencies a source affects) in its associated source.
 Change propagation may then lead to an update in the value of the graph's sinks.

 Graph propagated information can consist of a node's complete state, i.e., the computation result of the involved node.
 In such cases, the node's previous output is then ignored.
 Another method involves delta propagation i.e. incremental change propagation.
 In this case, information is proliferated along a graph's edges, which consist only of deltas describing how the previous node was changed.
 This approach is especially important when nodes hold large amounts of state data, which would otherwise be expensive to recompute from scratch.

 Delta propagation is essentially an optimization that has been extensively studied via the discipline of incremental computing, whose approach requires runtime satisfaction involving the view-update problem.
 This problem is infamously characterized by the use of database entities, which are responsible for the maintenance of changing data views.

 Another common optimization is employment of unary change accumulation and batch propagation.
 Such a solution can be faster because it reduces communication among involved nodes.
-Optimization strategies can then be employed that reason about the nature of the changes contained within, and make alterations accordingly. e.g. two changes in the batch can cancel each other, and thus, simply be ignored.
+Optimization strategies can then be employed that reason about the nature of the changes contained within, and make alterations accordingly (e.g. two changes in the batch can cancel each other, and thus, simply be ignored).
 Yet another available approach, is described as invalidity notification propagation.
 This approach causes nodes with invalid input to pull updates, thus resulting in the update of their own outputs.

 There are two principal ways employed in the building of a dependency graph: